I just started having hot flashes within the last 30 days. I

-Women have a 31% lifetime risk of dying from cardiovascular disease.
+Women have a 31 percent lifetime risk of dying from cardiovascular

-This is much higher than the risk of death from breast cancer, which is
+disease.
+This is much higher than the risk of death from breast cancer,

-3%.
-The bulk of the deaths comes from heart attacks (coronary artery
+which is three percent.
+The bulk of the deaths comes from heart attacks

-disease).
-The next largest cause is stroke (cerebral vascular disease).
+(coronary artery disease).
+The next largest cause is stroke (cerebral

-elevated cholesterol, or hypertension, it is crucial to make sure these
+have diabetes, elevated cholesterol, or hypertension, it is crucial to

-are well controlled because the risk of vascular complications is
+make sure these are well controlled because the risk of vascular

 What new studies are going on now for safe hormone replacement?